 After several days of training, you'll hop on a plane with your fellow adventurers and engage in a short on-the-field orientation to learn more about culture, safety, and the schedule for the weeks ahead.

-All Gap Year trip legs (2 for each trip) end with a two-day debrief in Michigan, which provides a valuable reflection and re-entry time as you ask “What's Next?” after IMMERSION.
+All Gap Year trip legs (2 for each trip) end with a two-day debrief, which provides a valuable reflection and re-entry time as you ask “What's Next?” after IMMERSION.

 How can I communicate back home?